Herb Wilkinson: Iowa (1944–1947)

 Herb Wilkinson transferred to the University of Iowa after one season at Utah.
-He wanted to be a dentist, but Utah did not have a dental school.
+He wanted to be a dentist, but Utah lacked a dental school.
 Clay, his older brother, was discovered playing basketball at a Cedar Rapids YMCA by Iowa coach "Pops" Harrison and told Harrison that he would play for Iowa if he could bring his younger brother to play.
 The next day, Harrison saw Herb's picture on the front page of the newspaper with his teammates lifting him on their shoulders for having made the championship-winning shot.
 He called Clay and asked, "Is that your little brother?"
 When Clay said yes, Harrison responded, "Hell, bring him along."

 The Wilkinson brothers' first season at Iowa was in 1944–45.
 They joined incoming freshman star Murray Wier and three solid sophomores—Dick Ives, Jack Spencer and Dave Danner—in what would be a Big Ten Conference-winning season.
 The Hawkeyes finished 17–1 overall (11–1 in conference play) and their only loss came to Illinois by one point.
-Herb averaged 9.6 points per game (ppg) while Clay, a junior, averaged 11.5 ppg as the team's starting center.
+Herb averaged 9.6 points per game while Clay, a junior, averaged 11.5 ppg as the team's starting center.
 Despite Clay's slightly better numbers, Herb was honored as a consensus Second Team All-American along with fellow sophomore teammate Ives.
 It was Herb's ball-handling, leadership, and ability to score long-range shots that would deflate opponents' morale that played a large part in his selection.
 That year's team was also the first in school history to win an outright Big Ten championship.

 Over the next two seasons, Wilkinson's junior and senior seasons, the Hawkeyes finished with 14–4 (8–4) and 12–7 (5–7) records, respectively.
 Herb said, "We were good enough to win the Big Ten title all three years.
 It's kind of sickening that we didn't.
 But Clay had to have an operation—he'd fallen on his tailbone one year—and Danner had some back problems.
 Still, we were good enough to win the championship more than just that first year."
 He averaged 8.3 ppg and 9.3 ppg those years, and although he was not a consensus selection, Wilkinson earned his second and third consecutive Helms Foundation All-American honors.

 When Herb Wilkinson's college basketball career ended after the 1946–47 season, he had become Iowa's only three-time First Team All-Big Ten and three-time All-American honoree in addition to having won a national championship as a freshman while at Utah.
 He finished his Iowa career with 489 points in 53 games.
 He scored a career-high 22 points against Indiana on February 22, 1947.
 Wilkinson would later be named to the University of Iowa All-Century Team.